North America·USA·Updated May 3, 2026

 What scams target tourists in Austin?

-The most frequently reported tourist scams in Austin are ACL / SXSW Fake or Scalped Tickets, Parking Meter QR Code Fraud, Fake Vacation Rental Listings, with 4 classified as high severity.
+The most frequently reported tourist scams in Austin are Phone Snatching on Rainey Street, ACL / SXSW Fake or Scalped Tickets, Parking Meter QR Code Fraud, with 1 classified as high severity.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Las Vegas and Miami.
+Similar patterns are also documented in New York and Tijuana.

 Are taxis safe in Austin?